-- D. Using commercially reasonable efforts to engage and provide opportunities to WMBEs consistent with the availability of WMBE firms in the marketplace. - E. Facilitating partnerships between WMBE vendors and other vendors. - F. Developing an accelerated payment process for small businesses to ease the cash flow difficulties such firms may experience. - G. Developing a retention plan. - 3.1.3 Definition of "Local Small Business Enterprise".
-A "Local Small Business Enterprise" is defined as: (1) an independent business; (2) has been in operation for a minimum of 4 years; (3) its principal place of business is in a fixed location in the state of Nevada; (4) has all necessary Nevada licenses and registrations; and (5) annual revenues for the preceding 3 years has not exceeded: (i) \$20,000,000 in public works projects, (ii) \$10,000,000 in other construction, goods, materials, equipment and general services contracts, (iii) \$2,500,000 in professional services, including, without limitation, architectural and engineering services, or (iv) \$3,500,000 in trucking. - 3.1.4 Certification.
-To ensure that the Local Small Business Enterprise program benefits only those businesses that are owned and controlled by local small business enterprises as identified in the Act, Developer will require its prime contractor to verify that firms demonstrate whether they meet the requirements for a Local Small Business Enterprise outlined above. - 3.1.5 Local Business Support.
-Developer will support the CCSA's efforts to accept information from interested local contractors and vendors to participate in the construction of the Project.
-Developer's prime contractor shall host an outreach event to local businesses, including contacting construction firms that have signed up on the CCSA website. - 3.1.6 Prime Contractor Requirements.
-Developer shall require its Prime Contractor do each of the following: - A. Allow a Local Small Business Enterprise to which work is subcontracted to be covered by any bond or insurance of the prime contractor, provided however the prime contractor may require that such
+3.1.3 Definition of "Local Small Business Enterprise".
+A "Local Small Business Enterprise" is defined as: (1) an independent business; (2) has been in operation for a minimum of 4 years; (3) its principal place of business is in a fixed location in the state of Nevada; (4) has all necessary Nevada licenses and registrations; and (5) annual revenues in each of the immediately preceding three fiscal years has not exceeded: (i) \$20,000,000 in public works projects, (ii) \$10,000,000 in other construction, goods, materials, equipment and general services contracts, (iii) \$2,500,000 in professional services, including, without limitation, architectural and engineering services, or (iv) \$3,500,000 in trucking.

+3.1.4 Certification.
+To ensure that the Local Small Business Enterprise program benefits only those businesses that are owned and controlled by local small business enterprises as identified in the Act, Developer will require its prime contractor to verify that firms demonstrate whether they meet the requirements for a Local Small Business Enterprise outlined above.
+To ensure that the WMBE program benefits only businesses owned and controlled by women and minority business owners, Developer will